Municipal City Hall building

 No. Island Mountain hardware is designed for Controlled Unclassified Information (CUI), sensitive but unclassified (SBU) data, law enforcement sensitive data, and CJIS-governed criminal justice information.
 It is not SCIF-rated and has not been certified for classified data processing.
 The system does support complete air-gap operation and can satisfy many CUI handling requirements under NIST SP 800-171.

-Island Mountain is a hardware company, not a compliance authority.
+Island Mountain is an engineering practice, not a compliance authority.
 References to FedRAMP, FISMA, NIST SP 800-171, CUI handling requirements, or related government data protection frameworks on this page reflect factual descriptions of data handling mechanics - not legal, regulatory, or compliance advice.
 Consult qualified counsel for compliance determinations specific to your organization and jurisdiction.

-Summary: Island Mountain builds on-premises AI inference hardware for federal, state, and local government agencies.
-Process CUI, citizen records, and policy-sensitive documents on NVIDIA H100/H200 servers under agency control - no cloud dependency, no FedRAMP ATO required, no third-party data handling.
-Systems start at $75,000 with full air-gap capability.
+Summary: Island Mountain deploys on-premise AI systems for federal, state, and local government agencies.
+Process CUI, citizen records, and policy-sensitive documents on servers under agency control - no cloud dependency, no FedRAMP ATO required, no third-party data handling.
+There is no catalog and no standing hardware recommendation: the configuration follows an on-site immersion and Discovery, and is quoted to workload and headcount, with full air-gap capability.

 Government Agencies Deploying Local AI